nf-core/website/markdown/developers/guidelines.md

 All nf-core pipelines should be lower case and without punctuation.
 This is to maximise compatibility with other platforms such as dockerhub, which enforce such rules.
-In documentation, please refer to your pipeline as `nf-core/yourpipeline`.
+In the documentation, please refer to your pipeline as `nf-core/yourpipeline`.

 ## Coding style